aramchek81/docs-assignments/technical-writer/assignment.md

 <a id="kubectl-logs"></a>
 ## Examine the Logs for a Pod

-When you identify a pod with a potential issue, start debugging by examining its logs.
+When you find a pod with a potential issue, start debugging by examining its logs.

 1. To view the logs for an affected pod, use the `kubectl logs` command followed by the pod name.
 For example: